Equivalent extensions of Hamilton-Jacobi-Bellman equations on hypersurfaces: Summary and conclusion

 \section{Summary and conclusion}

 In this paper, we presented a new formulation to compute solutions of a class of HJB equations on smooth hypersurfaces.
 We extend the HJB equation's associated optimal control problem from the surface to an equivalent problem defined in a sufficiently "thin" narrow band around the surface, in the embedding Euclidean space.
 The extension was done so that the resulting value function is the constant normal extension of the value function defined in the optimal control problem on the surface.
 We presented the formulations for the general anisotropic equation and showed that the viscosity solution of the HJB equation on the narrow band is the constant normal extension of the viscosity solution on the surface, independently of the optimal control problems.
 We also presented the isotropic case and showed there is no need to restrict the control space in order to have an equivalent formulation.
 The proposed approach is independent of surface representation and can be used to compute and define optimal control problems on uniformly distributed point clouds sampled from some smooth surface.
+It is also clear that our proposed extension approach can be applied in to time dependent equations arising from the finite horizon control problems.
+Together with \cite{ChuTsai18}, our extension approach provides a good framework for solving to mean field games to high order accuracy on complicated and non-parametrized surfaces.

 With this new framework, we are able to use Cartesian grids and the existing methods for computing solutions to HJB equations in Euclidean space on a very thin narrow band to solve HJB equations on surfaces coupled with a simple boundary closure procedure.
 Our numerical examples verify that the boundary closure procedure does not influence the overall order of the method.
 We also show that our formulation allows one to easily solve the surface HJB equations to high order accuracy.